lunnos/odin-recipes/README.md

 # odin-recipes
-Projeto "Recipes" do The Odin Project.
+Projeto "Recipes" do curso Foundations do The Odin Project.